juanovt10/football_score_predictor/README.md

 - xG * 0.5
 - Possession * 0.25
-- Shots/conversion rate * 0.75
+- Shots/conversion rate * 0.5
-- Goals * 1
+- Goals * 0.5
 - xG against * -0.5
-- Goals conceded * -1
+- Goals conceded * -0.75
+- Clean sheet percentage * -0.5

 Additionally, home teams typically enjoy an advantage, benefiting from the majority of supporters and familiar conditions.
-Consequently, one goal was added to home teams, while one goal was subtracted from away teams.
+Consequently, one goal was added to home teams.

 To ensure more realistic predictions, a maximum limit of 5 goals was set, preventing results that exceeded this threshold.
 Similarly, to maintain realism, a minimum limit of 0 goals was applied to teams with extremely negative statistics, preventing them from obtaining negative scores.

 # Testing

-I have mtested the project by performing the following tests:
+I have tested the project by performing the following tests:

 - Passed the code throigh a PEP8 linter and confirm there are no problems
 - Provide invalid inputs, such as numbers or strings that do not match or provide a realistic match for the teams in these leagues